grian32/beta-mod/README.md

     - This can be disabled via a config.

 ### Fixes
-- The following wooden items now break faster with axes: Wooden Stairs, Crafting Table.
+- The following items now break faster with axes: Wooden Stairs, Crafting Table.
+- The following items now break faster with pickaxes: Cobblestone Stairs, Redstone Ore.
 - Stairs now drop themselves.